ovh/docs/pages/public_cloud/public_cloud_databases/redis_05_connect_python/guide.en-gb.md

 Join our Discord: Visit our dedicated [Discord channel](https://discord.gg/ovhcloud) to ask questions, provide feedback, and interact directly with the team that builds our databases services.

-Need Training or Technical Assistance?
-Contact your sales representative or [get a quote](https://www.ovhcloud.com/en/services/) for custom analysis of your project by our Professional Services experts.
+If you need training or technical assistance to implement our solutions, contact your sales representative or click on [this link](/links/professional-services) to get a quote and ask our Professional Services experts for a custom analysis of your project.

 Join our community of users on [https://community.ovh.com/en/](https://community.ovh.com/en/).